 Prof. Ribas holds a Ph.D. in Comparative Literature (Harvard University, 2007).
 His work focuses on contemporary fiction and film in Spanish, mostly from mid-20th Century to present.
-His more recent work focuses on financial issues in literature and film in Spain and Latin America and is currently working on a study about the connections between economic and political and moral crises in contemporary literature.
+More recently he has become interested in psychoactive plants and their medicinal, religious, and recreational use in contemporary Latin America and Spain.
+He has written scholarly works on the representation of financial issues in literature and film in Spain and Latin America.
 He has also worked on Spectral Studies, dealing with hauntings, disappearance, absence, and invisibility in Latin American narrative.

 He has co-edited the collection of academic essays _Espectros: Ghost Hauntings and the Talking Dead in Transhispanic Narratives_ (Bucknell University Press, 2016) and a special issue entitled _Spectral Mexico_ in the open-access scholarly journal _iMex.
 Interdisciplinary Mexico_ (2019).
 He has published extensively in selective peer reviewed journals scholarship on contemporary Latin American film as well as the literary work of authors from Latin America and Spain (e.g. Rafael Chirbes, Sergio Ramírez, Carlos Fuentes, Heriberto Yépez) as well as on Latin American film.
 Additionally, Prof. Ribas has been involved in educational projects, such as the writing of a Hispanic culture textbook for secondary school students with De Agostini (Italy), and the production of digital instructional materials for the textbook _Plazas_ (Cengage, Inc.).